 suicide risk continuum training for school staff such as wellbeing coordinators, SSS staff, year level coordinators and assistant principals.

 This training is more specialised and focuses on identification, support and responses to self-harm and suicidal behaviour.
 The training will help participants to:

 - understand how to respond to low, medium and high risk situations

 - apply psychological first aid in crisis situations

 - assess risk and what is needed to support the student

 - know how to engage with and refer to external services.

 training flyer (pdf - 2.94mb) to promote the training to staff.

-For further information on accessing any of the services on offer under this initiative, see
+Information on how to access any of the services on offer under this initiative can be found in

 Enhancing Mental Health Support in Schools – Information for Schools (docx - 73.2kb).